tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 Take into account the following considerations for capture.
 * The maximum time to capture an approved transaction is 14 days.
 After this time, the transaction is auto voided.
 * Only the parameters displayed in the request body are mandatory to invoke a Capture transaction.
 Recall that the order and transaction ids must meet with a currently authorized transaction.
 * You can perform partial captures over an authorized amount.
-To do this, you need to send in the request the parameter `transaction.order.additionalValues.TX_VALUE` with its value (as sent during the Authorization) and set `PARTIAL_CAPTURE` for `transaction.type`.
+To do this, you need to send in the request the parameter `transaction.order.TX_VALUE` with its value (as sent during the Authorization).

 The following are the request and response bodies for this transaction type.